We flew with Doug and recorded each leg of an intense five-day cross country training trip

 Classroom in the Sky

-Learn from Doug's coaching and the mistakes made by his pilot in training.
+Learn from Doug's coaching and the mistakes made by his pilot-in-training.

 Flight Event Logs